9 Top Companies that Buy Houses for Cash in 2024

 People have been flipping homes as we know it today since the ’80s and well-known real estate investing operations like We Buy Houses and We Buy Ugly Houses® have existed since the late ’80s to mid-’90s. iBuyer companies, such as Opendoor and Offerpad, emerged in the mid-2010s as a newer house buying concept.

 However, house buying companies are generally going to pay less than market value for your home, even if they are 100% legitimate.
-The amount each offers may differ, but the price discount can be steep regardless of which house buying company you go with.
+The amount each of them offers may differ, but the price discount can be steep regardless of which house buying company you go with.
 To better understand just how much money you might be leaving on the table, get a preliminary estimate of your home’s worth today by answering a few brief questions on HomeLight’s Home Value Estimator.

 Curious What Your Home Is Worth?